Suhoja/MTB-Report/README.md

 This is the source code for MTB-Report.
 You can use this, if you want to build and start the application via command line.
 NOTE: This version does not include OncoKB as part of the pipeline due to licensing issues.

-> A public instance of MTB-Report is also available online [here] (http://mtb.bioinf.med.uni-goettingen.de/mtb-report)

 MTB-Report is based on the method described in [Perera-Bel et al., 2018](https://doi.org/10.1186/s13073-018-0529-2) and uses the functions available at [MTB-Report repository](https://gitlab.gwdg.de/MedBioinf/mtb/mtb-report).